What Is a Distressed Property?

 - Short Sales

+The most common type of distressed properties are foreclosures.
 The foreclosure process begins when the owner has failed to make payments for several months, and the lender is taking the necessary steps to repossess the house.
 Investors also commonly purchase homes in pre-foreclosure, which means that the owner has missed a few payments but not enough to begin the formal foreclosure process (which is usually 3 – 6 months after the first missed payment).
 When a home is facing or currently in foreclosure, owners are typically willing to make a deal to avoid ruining their credit.

 2. REO Properties